Autumn-grass/Autumn-grass.github.io/about/index.md

 In terms of study, I will post some of my work, and summary how I learn data science here.
 Besides, there are might be interesting things happened in my life.

-%See a [live version of Moon](http://taylantatli.github.io/Moon) hosted on GitHub.

 ## About my work